Kuuuube/kanjigrid/README.md

 - Default window size is larger to better fit modern display resolutions.

+- Kanji are rendered in a dynamic grid that will adapt to window size instead of a static table.

+- Automatically set language tag based on grouping and manual language tag setting.

+- Added better counts and percentages to grids.

+### Config and Options

+- Config validation and safer loading to help prevent crashes.

+- Added option to copy kanji on click instead of searching in a browser.

+- Added option for Additional Search Filters.

+- Option to set custom fonts per language setting.

+- Search option when clicking on a kanji is customizeable for each language.

+### Groupings

 - Chinese character groupings can be selected.

 - Added Basic Kanji Book (BKB) V1 & V2 grouping.

+- Added JPDB Kanji Frequency List grouping.

+- Added The Kodansha Kanji Learner's Course (KLC) grouping.

+- Renamed `Probably Chinese` Kanji Kentei Level sort category to `Non-Kanji Kentei`.

+- Removed `Missing Kanji` in groupings when there are no missing kanji.

+### Exporting

 - Added option to save Kanji Grid as JSON.

-- Kanji are rendered in a dynamic grid that will adapt to window size instead of a static table.

-- Automatically set language tag based on grouping and manual language tag setting.

-- Option to set custom fonts per language setting.

 - `Save Image` saves the entire page instead of only the visible portion.